 - We advise you to exercise normal safety precautions in Fiji.

 - Cyclone season is November to April.
-For information on cyclones, including links to local meteorological services and advice on what to do in the event of a cyclone, see the Additional information section.
+For information on cyclones, including links to local meteorological services and advice on what to do in the event of a cyclone.
+See Additional information.

-- Take care when driving, particularly at night, because of insufficient street lighting, stray animals and poor quality roads.
-For further advice, see our Road travel page.
+- Driving, particularly at night, can be dangerous due to insufficient street lighting, stray animals and poor quality roads.
+See Local travel.